jgw96/web-ai-toolkit/README.md

 ## Available Functions

 *Note: Supported hardware is listed in priority of device selection.
-For example, for transcribing an audio file, the code will attempt to choose an NPU first, then a GPU and finally the CPU if neither of the first two are found.*
+For example, for transcribing an audio file, the code will attempt to choose the GPU first and then the CPU otherwise.*

 | Function Name         | Parameter      | Type                   | Default Value | Supported Hardware |
 |-----------------------|----------------|------------------------|---------------|--------------------|